-This Vegan Coffee Cake With Berries is easy to make and very versatile.
+This vegan coffee cake is easy to make and very versatile.
 I use a combination of cherries and blueberries in the cake, but you can substitute your favorite berry.
 The best part of any crumb cake is the sweet crumble topping.
 And this one does not disappoint!

-This vegan cake is perfect for brunch, a snack, or a dessert and no one will know it's vegan.
+This cake is perfect for brunch, a snack, or a dessert and no one will know it's egg and dairy-free.
 The cake is fluffy and moist and the crumb topping will have everyone wanting seconds...or thirds!

 This recipe uses simple ingredients plus delicious berries.